StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 An Unsupervised learning algorithm used to model sequences of observable events (e.g., speech, handwriting).
 Consists of states, transitions between states, and emission probabilities associated with each state.
 * Suitable for modeling sequential data with probabilistic dependencies between observations.
 Useful for tasks such as speech recognition, bioinformatics, and time series analysis.
+* Carefully select the number of states in the model based on domain knowledge and experimental validation.
+Too few states can oversimplify the model, failing to capture important distinctions, whereas too many states can lead to overfitting and increased computational complexity.

 <img width="400" alt="HMM" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/f03fc0ca-e9d6-4da4-9532-b46d2ed60ffb">